rimjieun/SignatureFDPaperWork/README.md

 | react-router        | 3.0.0   |
 | webpack             | 1.13.1  |

 ## Contributing
-Currently SignatureFD Onboard is not open to contributions.
+SignatureFD Onboard is currently not open to contributions.
 Thank you for your interest!